inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 by making it more challenging.

 It is up to each organization to decide if the cycles should be continuous or have a regular cadence.
 It is often better to set a cadence prior to start any iteration.
-Setting quarterly or bi-monthly periods may be a good habit.
+Setting quarterly or bi-monthly periods may be a good habit to start with.

 ## Conclusion